Ballganda/SourceMod-sm_give/README.md

+The test branch will often have incomplete non working code as I use it to save my work and then resume at different locations on different PCs.

 Work in progress not a finished work

 This will be my first time working with SourcePawn and I have never learned to code in any language.
 I know a little bit of Windows CMD batch and thats it.